JanPalasek/pretty-jupyter/docs/source/pdf.rst

     To provide custom overrides for metadata, instead of ``--HtmlNbMetadataPreprocessor``, we need to use ``--NbMetadataPreprocessor``.

 The export can be customized by overriding values in pdf section of the metadata configuration.
-Check out :ref:`Metadata:Metadata Options` for more information.
+Check out :ref:`Metadata:Notebook-Level Metadata` for more information.

 Examples
 ----------